CAREER

 Drake University, Des Moines

-Web writing and video reporting
+Studied techniques in web writing and video reporting

-The Power of Narrative conference, Boston University
+The Power of Narrative nonfiction writing conference, Boston University

 Iowa Writers’ Workshop Summer Writing Festival, University of Iowa

-Biography and literary writing
+Studied literary writing

 The Mayborn Literary Nonfiction Conference, University of North Texas